Online Learning FAQs

 Blackboard Learn is the NCCC web-based learning management system.

 All students have a Blackboard Learn account.
-Your instructors may choose to use Blackboard Learn to supplement your on-campus instruction and all online and hybrid (blended) courses are run through Blackboard Learn.
-Blackboard Learn is hosted through Open SUNY and Open SUNY help desk provides support for Blackboard Learn related questions.
+Your instructors may choose to use Blackboard Learn to supplement your on-campus instruction and all online, hybrid, blended, and hyflex courses are run through Blackboard Learn.
+Blackboard Learn is hosted through Open SUNY and the Open SUNY help desk provides support for Blackboard Learn-related questions.

 Your username and password is the same as your T-Wolves Mail account for students and Outlook email account for faculty.
 Students must enroll in T-Wolves mail in order to activate their account.
 For more instructions, please view the log on instructions documentation.